About Us

 32. "Ja, Sir!"
 Dayton answered.

 34. Daniel took a deep breath and returned his attention toward Ireana in a more composed tone, “He might make you good company, Ireana, if you can keep him out of trouble,” Ireana gave Dayton a forced mean look, which was utterly lost in his dashing complexion.
-"You better not be playing me," she thought, while wagging her pistol for emphasis.
+"You better not be playing me," she thought, wagging her pistol for emphasis.

 36. Ireana perked up to listen, "We will retrieve Xanax and / or Onimex without protest at any time we deem necessary - no questions asked.
 The droids are on loan 'to you,' not to us -- they belong to Corlos... allowing Dayton to live is your implied consent."
-"Like Corlos needs anyone's concent," Ireana thought privately.
+"Like Corlos needs anyone's consent," Ireana thought privately.

 37. Onimex relayed her sentiment.